Relative stability conditions on Fukaya categories of surfaces: Introduction

+which, when restricted to the locus of stability conditions whose stable objects are all supported on intervals, are inverse homeomorphisms. \end{theorem} Moreover, the cutting map $\cut_\gamma$ behaves nicely with respect to Bridgeland's generalized metric on the stability space; in particular it never sends points in different connected components of $\Stab(\cD)$ (that is, at an infinite distance with respect to the generalized metric) to points at a finite distance in the relative stability spaces (Lemma \ref{lem:distance}).

 Consider now any marked graded surface $\Sigma$ that is `fully stopped', ie. every boundary circle has at least one marked interval.
-Assume also that at least one boundary circle has at least two marked intervals.
-In Section \ref{sec:calculations}, we define a procedure for reducing the calculation of $\Stab{\cF(\Sigma)}$ to the calculation of (ordinary) stability conditions on three base cases: the disk, the annulus and the punctured torus.

-In all of these cases it can be shown that every stability condition is an HKK stability condition, ie. the map $\cM(-) \to \Stab(\cF(-))$ is an isomorphism.
+In Section \ref{sec:calculations}, we describe a procedure for reducing the calculation of $\Stab{\cF(\Sigma)}$ to the calculation of (ordinary) stability conditions on three types of surfaces with marked boundary: the disk, the annulus and the punctured torus.
+In all of these cases it can be shown that every stability condition is an HKK stability condition, ie. the map $\cM(\Sigma) \to \Stab(\cF(\Sigma))$ is an isomorphism.
 The cases of the disk and of the annulus are dealt with in \citep{HKK}, but the calculation for the case of the punctured torus is new.
-Theorem \ref{thm:cutglue} implies that the gluing map $\Gamma \to \Stab(\cF(\Sigma))$ is surjective, so knowing that all the base cases are fully described by HKK stability conditions we deduce the same for the surface $\Sigma$.

-\begin{theorem} Every stability condition on $\cF(\Sigma)$ is an HKK stability condition, ie. given by a flat structure on $\Sigma$. \end{theorem}
+These calculations, together with Theorem \ref{thm:cutglue} and the metric properties of the cutting map, imply the following result: \begin{theorem} If $\Sigma$ is fully stopped, every Bridgeland stability condition on $\cF(\Sigma)$ is an HKK stability condition, ie. given by a flat structure on $\Sigma$. \end{theorem}

-As mentioned above, this author believes that the value of this construction is not necessarily in its specific application to the case of Fukaya categories, but rather in its use for constructing and analyzing stability conditions sheaf-theoretically.
-It would be very fortunate if these tools could be rephrased in purely categorical terms, without direct reference to the geometry of $\Sigma$.
-In general terms, the idea is to define relative stability conditions on fully faithful functors $\cA \to \cB$ that can be glued to give stability conditions on pushouts of the form $\cB \cup_\cA \cB'$.

-For that purpose, we have tried to make the definitions of relative stability conditions as functorial (ie. independent of the explicit description of the surface) as we could, but it has not yet been possible to rephrase the relevant definitions and lemmas in such terms.
-In particular the theorems involving the cutting and gluing maps of Section \ref{sec:cutglue} still depend on the underlying topological structure of the surfaces; one of the main questions to face before generalizing them to other types categories is to find equivalents of the `non-crossing' Lemma \ref{lemma:noncrossing}, which is one of the essential components of this paper.